-- Averaging over the test beam directions in clause.
+- Averaging over the test beam directions.

 - Averaging over horizontal and vertical angles within specified vertical angles bins

+Clause N.2 describes the details of calculation of the EEIRP from the measured EIRP samples.

 The required sampling resolution for the EIRP measurement per test beam direction is described in annex N.3

 N.2 Averaging processes

-This clause describes the details of the calculation of the EEIRP from the measured EIRP samples.
-N.2.1 Averaging over beamforming directions
+N.2.1 Averaging over beam directions

 The first averaging process involves averaging over different test beam directions.
 For a given vertical angle θ and horizontal angle φ with a sampling of K beamforming directions, the equation can be written as: